MapRVA/maprva.org/_pages/projects/ultra.md

 ---
 ## Ultra map queries used on maprva.org

-These are some of the Ultra queries used for some of the maps on maprva.org:
+These are some of the Ultra queries used to make maps on maprva.org:

 {% for ultra-map in site.ultra-maps %}
   * [{{ ultra-map.title }}](https://overpass-ultra.us/#query=url:{{ ultra-map.url | absolute_url }})